chainstacklabs/chainbench/README.md

 You can use not only hard-coded values but also real chain data to generate dynamic call parameters.

 Main features:
-- Built-in profiles for Ethereum, Binance Smart Chain, Polygon, Oasis, and Avalanche
+- Built-in profiles for Ethereum, Binance Smart Chain, Polygon, Oasis, Avalanche and Solana
 - Support for custom profiles
 - Dynamic call params generation using real chain data
 - Headless and web UI modes